PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

 ![](img/TeamLDR/6.png)

 In this example, the score we are passing should be added to all the previous scores submitted towards that team.
 So we've set the *Default Calc* to sum them up.
-This will create the default Running Total for the event, allowing us to track the score for a player.
+This will create the default Running Total for the Event, allowing us to track the score for a player.

 *3.* Click *Save*.

 ## Creating the Team Running Total

 We also want to track the score for the team.
-We'll need to create another Running Total for the high score event, that tracks the value for a team rather than for a player.
+We'll need to create another Running Total for the High Score Event, one that tracks the value for a *team* instead of tracking the score for a single player.

 *1.* Navigate to *Configurator > Leaderboards*.